asifsha/b-data-app/README.md

 https://asifsha.github.io/b-data-app/

-The chart is showing the data, divided into tree structure.
+The chart is showing the data, as a tree structure.
+Nodes also showing total number of records in that category.